 How to Submit a Guest Blog Idea

-If you have an idea for a guest post for the Databox blog, please enter it via this submission form.
+If you have an idea for a guest post for the Databox blog, please submit it through this form.
 We will contact you with next steps if we think your article will be a good fit for our blog.

-Your submission must be original content not previously published on any other site.
+Your submission must be original content that has not previously been published on any other site.

 The main goal of your guest post should be educational, not promotional.
 However, you can include 2-3 links to your website as long as they are contextually relevant to the content.

 You must have a free or paid Databox account to be eligible to write for our blog, so that we can ensure you have a minimum understanding of our products and market.
 We reserve the right to edit your post and add content and links to other pages of our website in your post.

 How to determine an appropriate topic for your Guest Blog Post

 Some main topics that we cover on the Databox blog include...